linuxserver/docker-freshrss/README.md

 ## Setting up the application

-<Insert a basic user guide here to get a n00b up and running with the software inside the container.> DELETE ME
+Create a user and database in your mysql/mariadb server (not root) and then follow the setup wizard in the webui.
+Use the IP address for "host" of your database server.

 ## Updates